Holiday inspiration currently loading...

 Day five – a right royal day

 After breakfast, you’ll have time to explore the Castle and its 3000-acre estate.
-Architecture fans will enjoy a play of styles from a medieval inspired gatehouse to Arts & Crafts motifs, while 18th century greenery includes wilderness woods, pristine lawns and terraces, plus a walled garden.
+Architecture fans will enjoy a play of styles from a medieval inspired gatehouse to Arts & Crafts motifs, while 18th century greenery includes wilderness woods and pristine lawns and terraces.
+The walled garden has undergone transformation in recent years from a kitchen garden to a tranquil haven, combining wildflowers with careful planting.

 Late morning, you’ll embark on a tour of an area dubbed Royal Deeside: the Scottish playground for Britain’s blue-bloods since Queen Victoria was smitten.
 The royal hideaway of Balmoral Castle nestles here in a landscape defined by the River Dee and Cairngorm peaks like Lochnagar.